 - White Wolf has this as the default for starting PCs in just about every gameline.

-- The default for Vampire is for player characters to be this.
-Yes, you'll get special powers, and are vastly superior to even the greatest of muggles, but you're now caught up in a massive political system were everyone else is much more experienced than you, and every move you make is at the beck and call of beings whose power you could never reach by experience.
+- The default for Vampire: The Masquerade is for player characters to be this.
+Yes, you'll get special powers, and are vastly superior to even the greatest of muggles, but you're now caught up in a massive political system where everyone else is much more experienced than you, and every move you make is at the beck and call of beings whose power you could never reach by experience.

-- Promethean: The Created goes one step further — the superpowers come with the rejection of every living thing on the planet.
-And the planet itself.
+- Promethean: The Created goes one step further: the superpowers come with a side of instinctive revulsion from every living thing on the planet, eventually causing a full-on Hate Plague against you, and your very presence corrupts the earth around you.

-- The vampire Edwin from Sam and Fuzzy.
+- The vampire Edwin from Sam & Fuzzy.

 - Sluggy Freelance